hellolitebox/sage-calendar-integration/README.md

 - **TypeORM for Object-Relational Mapping**: Incorporates TypeORM, a powerful ORM tool, to manage database entities and transactions, enhancing code maintainability and database interaction.
 - **Google Calendar Integration**: Seamlessly integrates with Google Calendar, providing accurate and detailed information about approved employee leave requests directly within the calendar interface.

-# Setting the Stage: Prepping for Litebox Sage ⚙
+# Setting the Stage: Prepping for Litebox Sage HR ⚙

 Before starting with the integration, ensure you have the following prerequisites and configurations in place: